oss-wish-list/oss-wishlist-website/src/content/faq/practitioner-expectations.md

 - Share knowledge and document work for future maintainers

 **Reporting Requirements:**
-- Provide regular progress updates to guardians and maintainers
+- Provide regular progress updates to sponsors and maintainers
 - Document all work performed and outcomes achieved
 - Submit completion reports with recommendations for ongoing sustainability
 - Be available for follow-up questions and clarifications